 Salami Pinwheels with Cream Cheese are always a big hit when I serve them at parties or get-togethers.
 They’re cute, super tasty and loved by adults and kids alike.

-Here’s the recipe for Salami Pinwheels with Cream Cheese along with some photos that demonstrate how easy these are to make.
+Here’s the recipe for Salami Pinwheels with Cream Cheese along with photos that demonstrate how easy these are to make.

 - 18 Slices of Salami, (or Vegetarian Salami)

 - 16 oz.
 Plain Cream Cheese, (Regular, Reduced-Fat, or Dairy-Free)

 - Approx. 3 TBS Finely Chopped Fresh Basil, (You can substitute chopped parsley, chives, oregano or cilantro)

 - Coarsely Ground Black Pepper